In my house, we adore feasting on store-bought pistachio muffins with an outrageously, and questionably, bright green hue.

 Preheat your oven to 375°F. Line a 12-cup muffin pan with paper liners.
 Set aside.

-Microwave the butter to melt it, and set it aside to cool slightly as you measure and prep the other ingredients.
+Microwave the butter to melt it in a heatproof bowl, and set it aside to cool slightly as you measure and prep the other ingredients.

 Measure out the whole wheat flour, all-purpose flour, baking powder, baking soda, ground cardamom, kosher salt, buttermilk, brown sugar (don’t forget to gently pack it!), vanilla, and sanding sugar, if using.